-Our Fourth Grade Program focuses on children that are nine to ten years old and has a touch of excitement with Social Studies covering homelands around the world and Science covering Swimming Animals, including a science kit.
+Our Fourth Grade Program focuses on children that are nine to ten years old and has a touch of excitement with Social Studies covering the birth of the American dream and Science covering forest plants and animals.
 Students continue to grow in their reading and math skills, including work with larger numbers, metric measurement, decimals, operations with equivalent fractions, and more.

 4th grade includes:

 Illustrated Family Bible Stories